sadullaeva/ci-server/README.md

 Run `npm run storybook` to run storybook and look at existing components.

+Run `npm run server` to run server on port 3000.

 ## Project structure

 The repository includes both client and server parts.